 I’d be lying if I said I don’t mind ambiguity; in many ways, I despise it.
-But in reading the works of feminists like Gloria Anzaldúa, Donna Haraway, and Riki Wilchins, I am more and more interested in the power of ambiguity to disrupt and confuse our cultural tendency towards binary thinking, dichotomous worldviews.
+But in reading the works of Gloria Anzaldúa, Donna Haraway, and Riki Wilchins, I am more and more interested in the power of ambiguity to disrupt and confuse our cultural tendency towards binary thinking, dichotomous worldviews.
 Dichotomies relieve the frequently awkward, at-times painful tension of ambiguity; much of our modern-day logic wouldn’t function without what Patricia Hill Collins calls “either/or thinking”.
 Everything in our world should generally be called one thing, or another, but it must be one or the other and it certainly cannot be both.

 Every human being must be male, or female, but they cannot be both and of course cannot be something else entirely.
 Why are we so utterly disturbed by this notion?
 Why is any transcendence of the binary sex construct considered heretical, perverse, unnatural?